 The upselling strategy consists of contacting a customer who already owns a basic version of a particular product.
 This customer is offered an extension or a newer, more expensive version.

 An upselling strategy often used by IT service providers and companies that offer various types of Internet services.
 For a small fee, the user can upgrade the existing version of the product or book additional add-ons for it.

-6. Implement Customer Stoppers
+6. Implement Sandwich Boards

-Customer stoppers allow especially creative use in in-store marketing.
+Sandwich boards as so-called customer stoppers allow especially creative use in in-store marketing.
 These boards can be individually designed and offer multifaceted advertising opportunities.
 In this way, you promote various advertising messages and sales promotions and draw customers' attention to your products.